Nigeria travel advice

 Money

-The currency is the naira (NGN).
-U.S. dollars are widely accepted.
-The economy of Nigeria is cash-based.
-Credit cards are accepted at some major hotels in Abuja and Lagos; however, you are strongly advised against the use of credit cards and debit cards, due to the high potential for fraud and other criminal activity.
-The exportation of naira is limited by law to certain amounts.
+Credit cards are accepted at some major hotels in Abuja and Lagos.
+However, you should avoid using credit and debit cards due to the high potential for fraud and other criminal activity.

 Natural disasters and climate

 The rainy season extends from May to October.
 During this period, rainfall is abundant and may result in localized flash flooding.
 Seasonal flooding can hamper overland travel and reduce the provision of essential services.
-Roads may become impassable and bridges damaged.
+Roads may become impassable and infrastructure damaged.

-• Follow the instructions of local authorities
+- follow the instructions of local authorities

 Need help?